DominicKramer/mathlingua-website/docs/source.md

 # Source Code

 Mathlingua is open source, and its source code can be found on its [GitHub repo](https://github.com/mathlore/mathlingua).
+It and related code can be found in the [Mathlingua GitHub organization](https://github.com/mathlingua).
 Any questions, comments, feedback, or contributions are greatly appreciated.

 A Mathlingua prototype was written in Kotlin but needed to be re-written because of extensive changes that needed to be made to the abstract syntax tree to support improvements to the type system.